Exact plane symmetric black bounce with a perfect-fluid exterior obeying a linear equation of state: Regularity of the bifurcation -surface

 \section{Regularity of the bifurcation $(n-2)$-surface}

-In this appendix, we show the regularity of the bifurcation $(n-2)$-surface, denoted by B in Fig.~\ref{Fig:NullBlackBounce-k=0} and Fig.~\ref{Fig:BlackHole-k=0}.
-For static and plane symmetric solutions with $\chi\in[-1/3,0)$, the asymptotic behaviors of the metric functions near a non-degenerate Killing horizon $x=x_{\rm h}$ in the domain $x> x_{\rm h}$ are given by Eq.~(\ref{Asymp-sol}).
-Now we write the metric near $x=x_{\rm h}$ in the domain $x> x_{\rm h}$ as
+In this appendix, we show the regularity of the bifurcation $(n-2)$-surface, denoted by B in Figs.~\ref{Fig:NullBlackBounce-k=0} and \ref{Fig:BlackHole-k=0}.
+For static and plane symmetric solutions with $\chi\in[-1/3,0)$, the asymptotic behaviors of the metric functions near a nondegenerate Killing horizon $x=x_{\rm h}$ in the domain $x> x_{\rm h}$ are given by Eq.~(\ref{Asymp-sol}).
+We now write the metric near $x=x_{\rm h}$ in the domain $x> x_{\rm h}$ as

 and in the domain $x< x_{\rm h}$ as